SELECT from the sevvo UI.

 3. Confirm the agent is registered

 Open Connections → New connection, pick Postgres, and fill in host, port, database, username, password, and SSL mode.
 Click Test connection.
-The UI sends the credentials through a Temporal workflow that runs on your agent — the password never lands in op-data’s control plane.
+The UI asks your agent to test the credentials from its network.
+On save, native database credentials are stored on the control plane as a temporary JSON payload until encrypted vault storage lands.
 On success, you will see Connected and avalidatedAt timestamp.

 5. Run a preview query